imrehorvath/ArduinoYun/README.md

 I assume you are using a Mac or a Linux machine.

-*Note* by adding your public key to the Yun can make your life easier.
+**Note** that, by adding your public key to the Yun can make your life easier.

 You can use a simple helper script to upload your firmata app to the Yun.